-To create a desktop shortcut for the GPM:
+To create a Desktop Shortcut for the GPM:

-1. On a client PC on which you want to use the GPM, from the Windows Start menu, select Run.

-- 2. Type javaws -viewer and click OK.
+- 1. On a client pc on which you want to use the GPM, from the Windows Start menu, select Run. - 2.
+Type javaws -viewer and click OK.
 The Java Cache Viewer appears. - 3.
-From the Application column, select the modeler for which you want to create a shortcut. - 4.
-From the Application menu, click the Install shortcuts to the selected application button.
+From the Application column, select Modeler. - 4.
+From the Application menu, select Install shortcuts to the selected application.
 The system installs a shortcut to your Programs menu and an icon on your Desktop.